2025 Boundary Waters Policy & Legislative Updates

 The impact of these threats could vary tremendously based on a number of factors, including which bills, Executive Orders, and new rules are actually adopted and which are voted down or blocked by the Supreme Court.
 Additionally, the level of public comment for each of these proposed changes will be critical to how easily they move toward implementation, or so we hope.
 The new rule for NEPA implementation was announced with the minimum comment period generally required.
 However, the Council on Environmental Quality (CEQ) has made it clear that public comment will not impact the proposed interim final rule.
 This likely sets a precedent for how the current administration intends to implement new policies.

 Beyond potential environmental degradation to the Boundary Waters Canoe Area Wilderness and countless other cherished landscapes around the country, these kinds of political moves could have long-term implications for how extraction on public lands is done for generations to come.
 Mining conglomerates like Antofagasta, for example, know that it takes years to get shovels in the ground.
-With that knowledge, our elected (and seemingly unelected) officials are playing the long game.
+With that knowledge, our elected officials are playing the long game.

 The threat to the Boundary Waters is both immediate and pending.
 As the conservation community, we must monitor both, working diligently to stop bad legislation in its tracks and uplift ideas that are conducive to protecting the Boundary Waters, and places like it, forever.
 Thankfully, there are some pieces of legislation at both the state and federal levels that we can support.